 Among materials in the collection, from both the Nationalist government (including the post-1949 Taiwan era) and the Chinese Communist Party after 1949, are the diaries of Chiang Kai-shek, China’s Nationalist leader during World War II and the first president of the Republic of China; KMT party archives; the private papers of T. V. Soong, a leading official in the Chinese Nationalist government from the late 1920s to 1949; and papers of other important political leaders, including H. H. K’ung, Lei Chen, and Tseng Chi.

 Finding aids for the China collections, detailing their contents, can be found on the Online Archive of California.
-For further information about the collection, please see http://www.hoover.org/library-archives/collections/china or contact the Hoover Institution Archives at (650) 723-3563.
+For further information about the collection, please visit our China collection or contact us.

 Participants in the workshop include Emily Hill, Queen’s University; Tai-chun Kuo, Hoover Institution; Hsiao-ting Lin, Hoover Institution; Ramon H. Myers, Hoover Institution; Paul H. Tai, University of Detroit-Mercy; and Steve Tsang, Oxford University.